Normal distribution: Development

-Some authors attribute the credit for the discovery of the normal distribution to de Moivre, who in 1738 published in the second edition of his "The Doctrine of Chances" the study of the coefficients in the binomial expansion of (a + b)^{n}.
+Some authors attribute the discovery of the normal distribution to de Moivre, who in 1738 published in the second edition of his The Doctrine of Chances the study of the coefficients in the binomial expansion of (a + b)^{n}.
 De Moivre proved that the middle term in this expansion has the approximate magnitude of $2^n/\sqrt{2\pi n}$, and that "If m or 1/2n be a Quantity infinitely great, then the Logarithm of the Ratio, which a Term distant from the middle by the Interval ℓ, has to the middle Term, is $-\frac{2\ell\ell}{n}$."
 Although this theorem can be interpreted as the first obscure expression for the normal probability law, Stigler points out that de Moivre himself did not interpret his results as anything more than the approximate rule for the binomial coefficients, and in particular de Moivre lacked the concept of the probability density function.

 In 1823 Gauss published his monograph "Theoria combinationis observationum erroribus minimis obnoxiae" where among other things he introduces several important statistical concepts, such as the method of least squares, the method of maximum likelihood, and the normal distribution.
-Gauss used M, M′, M″, ... to denote the measurements of some unknown quantity V, and sought the "most probable" estimator of that quantity: the one that maximizes the probability φ(M − V) · φ(M′ − V) · φ(M″ − V) · ... of obtaining the observed experimental results.
+Gauss used M, M′, M″, ... to denote the measurements of some unknown quantity V, and sought the most probable estimator of that quantity: the one that maximizes the probability φ(M − V) · φ(M′ − V) · φ(M″ − V) · ... of obtaining the observed experimental results.
 In his notation φΔ is the probability density function of the measurement errors of magnitude Δ. Not knowing what the function φ is, Gauss requires that his method should reduce to the well-known answer: the arithmetic mean of the measured values.
 Starting from these principles, Gauss demonstrates that the only law that rationalizes the choice of arithmetic mean as an estimator of the location parameter, is the normal law of errors:

 where h is "the measure of the precision of the observations".
 Using this normal law as a generic model for errors in the experiments, Gauss formulates what is now known as the non-linear weighted least squares method.

 Although Gauss was the first to suggest the normal distribution law, Laplace made significant contributions.
 It was Laplace who first posed the problem of aggregating several observations in 1774, although his own solution led to the Laplacian distribution.
 It was Laplace who first calculated the value of the integral ∫ e−t^{2} dt = √π in 1782, providing the normalization constant for the normal distribution.
-Finally, it was Laplace who in 1810 proved and presented to the Academy the fundamental central limit theorem, which emphasized the theoretical importance of the normal distribution.
+For this accomplishment, Gauss acknowledged the priority of Laplace.
+Finally, it was Laplace who in 1810 proved and presented to the academy the fundamental central limit theorem, which emphasized the theoretical importance of the normal distribution.

 It is of interest to note that in 1809 an Irish-American mathematician Robert Adrain published two insightful but flawed derivations of the normal probability law, simultaneously and independently from Gauss.
 His works remained largely unnoticed by the scientific community, until in 1871 they were exhumed by Abbe.